SimplyRamin/Insta_like_prediction_310ai_competition/README.md

 : Utilized for image object detection, enhancing the project's ability to interpret image content.

 - ![Static Badge](https://img.shields.io/badge/XGBoost-%23fafafa?style=flat)
-: The chosen machine learning algorithm for post like prediction, known for its excellent predictive capabilities.
+: The chosen machine learning algorithm for post-like prediction is known for its excellent predictive capabilities.

 Feel free to explore the codebase to see how these elements come together to create this portfolio website.